Save the document to PDF

 Append pages to an existing file – This checkbox allows you to add pages to an existing PDF document.
 If you check the checkbox, the newly scanned pages will be appended to the end of the PDF file.

 Below the checkbox, you can see the orange file selection field.
-You can specify the output file or clear the field just like in the case of the green field (see above).
+You can specify the output file just like in the case of the green field (see above).